Arts, Audio Video Technology & Communications Career Cluster

 broadcast audio engineer's job to ensure everything that needs to be heard will

-be heard as well as to make sure all audio systems are operating correctly
+be heard, and that everything that shouldn't isn't, as well as to make sure all audio systems are operating correctly

 during the entirety of the broadcast.
 Broadcast audio engineers are also responsible